 In the end, tiling around your freestanding tub is one of many options.
 Just be sure to consider the potential for water damage and take steps to mitigate the issue before you’ve got a problem on your hands.
 That way, you can soak in relaxation, instead of soak in worry.

-And if you’ve already got a freestanding tub that you’ve decided to tile behind, be sure to read How to Choose the Perfect Bathroom Tile for You.
+Do you already got a freestanding tub that you’ve decided to tile behind?
+If so, be sure to read How to Choose the Perfect Bathroom Tile for You.